-Second, that the railroad violated the Boiler Inspection Act in one of the ways claimed by the plaintiff as stated in these instructions.
+Second, that the railroad violated the Locomotive Inspection Act in one of the ways claimed by the plaintiff as stated in these instructions.

-Third, that the [plaintiff's injury] [decedent's death] resulted, in whole or in part, from a violation of the Boiler Inspection Act.
+Third, that a violation of the Locomotive Inspection Act caused, or contributed to cause, [plaintiff's injury] [decedent's death].